VanHulleOne/SciSlice/README.md

 [InFill](https://github.com/VanHulleOne/DogBoneV2/blob/master/InFill.py)
 module for more details.

+#### Horizontal Expansion
+If your prints are coming out incorrectly sized in the XY plane then you can use this value to adjust them.
+A positive value will offset the outer `outline` by that value making it larger (and holes smaller).
+A negative value will decrease the size of the part (and increase hole sizes).

 ### Layer Parameters
 Layer parameters are unique to each layer of a part.
 Each list of parameters is cycled until the value in **numLayers** for the part is met.
 The lists are then started